Pythonidaer/job-trend-analyzer/documents/project-spec.md

 - Users can browse the app without being authenticated.
 - Users can create an account using email or social media accounts (e.g., Google).
 - Users can authenticate using their created account credentials.
-- Authenticated users can update their profile information.
 - Authenticated users can reset their passwords if forgotten.
+- Authenticated Users can sign up for email alerts for when new features are released (or updates in case pricing options ever surface).

 #### Uploading and Managing Job Postings